Android 9 and higher includes support for building

-Android 8.x enforced the separation of System-on-Chip (SoC)-specific
+Android 8.x enforced the separation of SoC-specific components

 About product partitions

-impossible to use a single system image for multiple software SKUs as each
+impossible to use a single system image for multiple software SKUs.
+Each

-image must be different to support a different locale, carrier, etc. Using a
+image must be different to support the customizations, such as with

 many software SKUs).
 The

-SoC-specific Board-Specific (BSP) code that can be shared among multiple
+SoC-specific BSP code which can be shared among multiple

 devices based on the given SoC.

-managing disk space (a limited amount of space should be reserved for future
+managing disk space (a limited amount of space must remain reserved for future

-stable Application Binary Interface (ABI) between partitions.
+a stable application binary interface (ABI) between partitions.
 Before

 deciding to use